Natural Rubber Latex Allergy in Spina Bifida

 Nausea and vomiting

 Because of its low cost, durability and versatility, natural latex has been widely used in the United States for over a century; and is used in the production of many common items.
 Although most medical products are labeled, household or recreational items which contain latex may not be labeled.
 For that reason, the American Latex Allergy Association and the Spina Bifida Association work diligently to keep a current list of products that contain latex; and their "safe" (non-latex) alternatives.

 People allergic to latex may also be allergic to the proteins in some fruits and vegetables.
 Some of them include: banana, avocado, chestnut, kiwi, apple, carrot, celery, papaya, potato, tomato, melon, and avocado.
 Due to nutritional risks, people should not avoid eating these foods unless they have had a reaction to them and are advised by a dietary or medical professional to avoid them.

 What steps should I take to prevent developing latex allergy?

 The best way to prevent developing latex allergy is to avoid contact with latex or latex-contaminated powder.
 Contact occurs through contact with skin, inhaling latex proteins, or internally through medical procedures or surgery, when latex touches the skin, mouth, eyes, genital areas or bladder.
 Severe reactions can occur if latex enters the bloodstream.
 Powder from latex balloons or gloves gets into the air.
 Therefore, people with Spina Bifida are at high risk for latex allergy and should avoid exposure to natural latex products from birth.
 Products made of silicone, plastic, nitrile or vinyl can be used instead.

 Those who have had a serious reaction to latex should:

 - Wear a medic-alert bracelet or necklace

-- Carry auto-injectable epinephrine; and
+- Carry two auto-injectable epinephrine; and

 - Carry sterile non-latex gloves and other non-latex medical items for emergencies.